 As always, I want to inspire you to make the parts of your home cockpit by yourself.
 Because it is simple, quick and free.

-You can be surprised, but making such a "complex" module as G1000 is one of the most simple things that you could make for your cockpit!
+You may be surprised, but making such a "complex" module as G1000 is one of the most simple things that you could make by hand for your cockpit!

 Some of them are molded from ABS plastic and can be indistinguishable from real Garmin, with all right corners radius, colors, texture, backlight, every millimeter is a piece of art (you can hang it on the wall and admire it, blowing off the dust, or you can use it as spare parts for your real G1000 mask in the plane when it is broken).

-The others are more simple, have a flat bezel surface, or it's just a mask on the monitor, with or no backlight, made from plexiglass, you do not feel sorry for scratching them with a screwdriver by accident - ah, big deal, for $800-1500 :)
+The others are more simple, have a flat bezel surface, or it's just a mask on the monitor, with or no backlight, made from plexiglass, but still can be very expensive ($400-1500)

 Also, you can find at least one G500/G600 avionics replica for about $1000, it's also LCD screen with the bezel for displaying MFD/PFD using one of the known G600 program (note: the photo on the left is the real G500).